 JBL Cardiology Practice Test

-The amount of blood ejected by the heart per beat
+It measures the amount of blood returning to the heart

 Get further explanation with Examzify DeepDiveBeta